xytis/GURPS/Characters/Raagna/IV_story/backstory_Achiles.md

 Few years passed, until Achiles gathered courage to return to Ironfire.
 He visited the ruins of his birthplace, wept on his mothers grave, then turned his sight to Fort Horth.
-He knew nothing more than fighting, so he thought to live by the sword, and maybe in this way he could have his revenge.
+He knew nothing more than fighting, so he thought to live by the sword, and maybe in this way he could find redemption.